9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ## Adventures in hiding the plumbing

-In [the section called \"Using the state monad: generating random values\"](15-monads.org::*Using the state monad: generating random values) we showed how to use the `State` monad to give ourselves access to random numbers in a way that is easy to use.
+In [the section called "Using the state monad: generating random values"](15-monads.org::*Using the state monad: generating random values) we showed how to use the `State` monad to give ourselves access to random numbers in a way that is easy to use.

-A drawback of the code we developed is that it\'s *leaky*: someone who uses it knows that they\'re executing inside the `State` monad.
+A drawback of the code we developed is that it's *leaky*: someone who uses it knows that they're executing inside the `State` monad.
 This means that they can inspect and modify the state of the random number generator just as easily as we, the authors, can.